Chibela/ClimateHub/README.md

 ## Notes

-Building Climate Hub involved configuring Supabase storage, handling state logic for like toggling, and ensuring Tailwind CSS rendered correctly with Vite.
+Building Climate Hub involved configuring Supabase storage and handling state logic for like toggling.
 A key challenge was managing real-time UI updates while maintaining a clean and calm design aesthetic.

 ## License